 My favorite cleansing balm is the Clinique Take The Day Off Cleansing Balm.
 It is a little more expensive that some others, but worth it.
 I have tried others and they just don’t do as good a job as the Clinique.

 My cleanser of choice is the CereVe Hydrating Facial Cleanser.
 I have been using this for over a year, and I highly recommend it.
+I also like the Neutrogena Hydro Boost Cleanser.

 NuFace Micro Current Device

 I am very skeptical of gadgets that make bold claims of erasing wrinkles and making you look younger.
-After seeing many positive reviews, I purchased the NuFace Mini two Christmases ago.
+After seeing many positive reviews, I purchased the NuFace Mini several Christmases ago.
 This device uses electrical micro currents to give the skin a lifted and tightened appearance.

 The NuFace Trinity comes with attachments for smaller areas like the eye area, but it is a bit pricey.
 I chose the mini because it was less expensive, and I didn’t think I needed the attachments.